cz172638/pygrass/docs/raster.rst

 support to read and write to the same map at the same time, for this functionality, please see the RasterSegment class.
-The RasterRow class allow to read in a randomly order the row from a map, but it is only possible to write the map using a sequence order, therefore every time you are writing a new map, the row is add to the file as the last row.
+The RasterRow class allow to read in a randomly order the row from a map, but it is only possible to write the map using only a sequence order, therefore every time you are writing a new map, the row is add to the file as the last row.

 ::